mtth/gitfetcher/README.md

 # More sources...

+# Optional settings
+options {
   # Path to root folder where local repositories will be stored, relative to the
   # configuration file.
 Defaults to the configuration's enclosing directory.
   # root: "/path/to/.gitfetcher"
+}
 ```

 Then run `gitfetcher sync` in the folder containing the above configuration.